kasteelharry/Arma3MapRestriction/README.md

 ## How to use:
 1. Copy the Repository or download the zip.
 2. Copy the scripts folder to your mission folder.
-3. Copy the 'intiServer.sqf', the 'Description.exe' and the 'initPlayerLocal.sqf' files to your mission folder.
+3. Copy the 'intiServer.sqf' and the 'initPlayerLocal.sqf' files to your mission folder.
 4. If the files already exist then paste the codes, found in **Custom installation**, in the correct files.
 5. Run your mission in a dedicated enviroment (should work fine on singleplayer aswell).